stakwork/sphinx-tribes-frontend/docs/setupCypressTest.md

 docker pull --platform linux/x86_64 sphinxlightning/sphinx-tribes:latest
 ```

+### Reset Sphinx Stack Data

+1. Stop the Docker Compose if it's currently running.

+2. Open your terminal in the root directory of Sphinx Stack.

+3. Run the following command:

+    ```bash
+    ./clearall.sh
+    ```

+4. Proceed to run step 2 in the `Setup Sphinx Stack` section and don't forget to wait for `relaysetup` and `lndsetup` to exit before you procced.

+5. Finally, rerun the steps outlined in the `Setup Frontend with Cypress` section

 ## Setup Frontend with Cypress

 1. Go to the sphinx-stack folder, locate the `NODES.json` file located in `sphinx-stack/relay/NODES.json` and copy the content of the file.